barbudangabriel-gif/Flowmind/PYTHON312_INDENT_FIX_COMPLETE.md

 - ❌ Backend could not start (ImportError on all services)
 - ❌ `python -m py_compile` failed on all 16 files
 - ❌ PR #4 blocked (build verification checks could not run)
-- ❌ Builder, Flow, Options, Portfolio modules all broken
+- ❌ Builder, Flow, Options, Mindfolio modules all broken

 ## Root Cause